HermanDhillon/GitPage/README.md

 - 👯 I’m looking to collaborate on Open-source Projects.
 - 💬 Ask me about Websites, Apps, and Development.

 <p>I'm a creative software engineer with a passion for learning and developing.
 I discovered my love for programming while writing Computational Fluid Dynamics code in university.
-I have since worked on projects in Machine Learning, DevOPS, Front and Back-end development, all while using and implementing agile/scrum methodologies.
+I have since worked on projects in Machine Learning, DevOps, Front and Back-end development, all while using and implementing agile/scrum methodologies.
 I'd love to continue working with diverse and passionate teams to help improve the world we live in.
 </ p>

 <h3 align="center">Languages and Tools:</h3>